 Washington State law requires certain immunizations against childhood diseases of all students, regardless of age, who attend a public or private school or a licensed day care center.
 On or before the first day of attendance, proof of the student's (a) full immunizations, (b) initiation of schedule of immunization, or (c) certificate of exemption must be presented at the school.
 The legally required vaccines for students entering kindergarten are:

-- Three doses of Hepatitis B vaccine, with last dose 6 months of age or older.
+- Three doses of Hepatitis B vaccine.

 Certified waivers are permitted if parents have religious, medical, or personal objections.
 They must be on file with the school.